Arjan-Janssen/memdb/README.md

 ## Environment setup

 **MemDB** consists of a client and a server.
-The applicatinos are written in different programming languages and require separate environment setups.
-They can be compiled installed independently.
+The applications are written in different programming languages and require separate environment setups.
+They can be compiled and installed independently.

 ### Server